risketor/phpTravelsFlightReservation/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management

 ### Code re-use
-The framework has been created to make it easier to re-use the code (hooks, drivers, logs, test data, screenshots...) and add more tests, modules, pages objects, etc...
+This project framework has been created to make it easier to re-use the existing code (test hooks, driver manage and creation, logger/logs, test data, screenshots...) and to add new tests, modules, pages objects, etc...

 ## Improvements
 Improvements to be done with more time:
 * Adding multiple browsers.
+* Having different files for test user data, environment configuration, runner, etc.
+* Create specific objects to manage the user's data or the reservation as an object with multiple fields.
+* Improve how to manage the dropdown elements for searching the cities, so any one from the list can be picked.
 * Choosing return flight.
 * Pay with credit card or other payment method.
 * Sign in as a user into php travels.
-* Having different files for test user data, environment configuration, runner, etc.
-* Create specific objects to manage the user's data or the reservation as an object with multiple fields.
-* Improve how to manage the dropdown elements for searching the cities, so any one from the list can be picked.